RADAR-base-Analytics/mockfeatures/README.md

 Mock Features pipeline

 # Description
-The Mock pipeline downloads the data from the [mockdata](https://github.com/RADAR-base-Analytics/mockdata) repository and saves it as a submodule.
-The mock pipeline used this mock data to calcualte mock features
+This Mock pipeline downloads the data from the [mockdata](https://github.com/RADAR-base-Analytics/mockdata) repository and saves it as a submodule. mockfeatures pipeline uses this mock data to calculate mock features for illustrative purposes.

 ## Data
 The data is stored as .csv.gz. format, which the I/O module reads and convert into a Spark DataFrame for further processing.